Azure-Samples/serverless-keyvault-secret-rotation-handling/README.md

 ## Bringing it all together

-If you open the Live Stream for the first Application Insights instance (without the `-2` suffix) you'll see the Function happily logging messages every 5 seconds or so:
+If you open the Live Stream for the first Application Insights instance (with the `-first` suffix) you'll see the Function happily logging messages every 5 seconds or so:

 ![](doc/appinsightslivestream1.png)

-Moving over to the secondary Application Insights, you'll probably see a screen like this:
+Moving over to the secondary Application Insights (with the `-second` suffix), you'll probably see a screen like this:

 ![](doc/appinsights2dead.png)